Income Tax Calculator

 - Irish Rental Income: Includes the net taxable Irish rental income for the period (before any exemption).
 For married two earner taxpayers, it is assumed rental income is earned with respect to a jointly owned property.

-- Tax Payable Amount: Includes PRSI, USC and Income tax (but excludes local property taxes).
-Does not include any possible impact of the high income earner relief restriction, or USC surcharges which can apply where specified property reliefs are utilised.
+- Tax Payable Amount: Includes PRSI, USC and Income tax (but excludes Local Property Taxes).
+Does not include any possible impact of the High Income Earner Relief restriction, or USC surcharges which can apply where specified property reliefs are utilised.

 - Age: Assumes aged between 16 and 99 years.
 Assumes spouses/civil partners are the same age as one another.

 - Children: Assumes children are dependent children for which you are entitled to child benefit.
-No twins/multiples.
-The calculator does not include the once-off newborn child benefit payment of €420.
+This is relevant to the home carer tax credit.
+However, the calculator does not include monthly child benefit payments or the once off newborn child benefit payment.

 - Single: If you select this status and have children, it is assumed you are living with your partner and therefore do not qualify for the single parent credit or the single parent standard rate cut off band.